little-software-engineer/mood-recommender/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with any improvements or additional features you'd like to add.

 ## **Credits**
-This project was created by [little-software-engineer].
+This project was created by [little-software-engineer](https://github.com/little-software-engineer).